 3. I believe that I am forgiven and loved by God, despite it all.

-4. I believe that I must learn how to forgive and love others, myself, life, this earth and God the way I am forgiven and loved.
+4. I believe that I must learn how to forgive and love others, myself, life, this earth and God the way I am forgiven and loved in order to heal toward wholeness.

 5. I believe the God described above is revealed and embodied most fully in Jesus – in what he teaches, how he lives and the way he dies.
 I also believe that Jesus is raised from the dead and that his Spirit, the Holy Spirit, is a life-giving energy working in me and in others to inspire the kind of faith, hope and love that can truly transform the world.